 |North Fork Skykomish River 1051/ Dishpan Gap||~28||2500||Take North Fork Skykomish up a long ways up the valley to a 4-way junction at Dishpan Gap.
 Take the left trail that heads towards Bald Eagle Trail and Pilot Ridge.
 At the 3-way Bald Eagle/Pilot Ridge/PCT junction take a right onto Pilot Ridge Trail.
 Follow it down to Little Blue Lake and up open heather slopes to 6,000' where a junction with Johnson Mountain is on the right.|

 What to Bring

-Ice-ax in early season.
+Ice-ax and crampons in early season.
 Rain gear for wet weather or when meadows are dewy as trails can be overgrown since they are generally not maintained.
 In late season water sources are limited to the Blue Lakes and only a select few streams with several miles inbetween.
 Fill up when you can.

 Red TapeA Northwest Forest Pass is required to park at either trailhead.
 Keep the management happy...

 When to ClimbSpring through Autumn.
 Winter ascents are possible but access may be limited if either Jack Pass or North Fork Sauk Road are closed.
 Visit Northwest Avalanche Center for snow conditions in early season.